Learn About First-Time Homebuyer Programs

 Financial assistance programs are commonly distributed through state and local governments.
 There is the possibility of acquiring a financial assistance program from the federal government, though these options are less common than others.
 The federal government will typically provide aid for financial assistance programs during difficult economic circumstances only.

-Finding the Right First-Time Homebuyer Program for You
+How to Find the Right First-Time Homebuyer Program for You

 Typically, a commercial lender, such as your credit union or bank, provides a mortgage loan or first-time homebuyer program.
 The most common first-time homebuyer programs are: